aarshe22/code-buddy/RAG_GUIDE.md

 ## Overview

-The Dev Stack includes a complete RAG (Retrieval Augmented Generation) system powered by Qdrant vector database.
+Code Buddy includes a complete RAG (Retrieval Augmented Generation) system powered by Qdrant vector database.
 This allows you to:

 - **Index your entire codebase** for semantic search
 - **Chat with your codebase** using natural language